25Ericcheong/node-fundamentals/README.md

   Event loop executes tasks in `process.nextTick queue` first, then `promises microtask queue` and lastly, `macrotask queue`.

+### JavaScript Promimses

+- Vital to understanding `async` and `await`.
+Promises are also usedi n Web APIs like Battery API, Fetch API and Service Workers
+- An example of chaining promises with the `Node's Fetch API`. https://nodejs.dev/learn/understanding-javascript-promises#consuming-a-promise.
+In this example, code is used to extract data from a 'todo' json file, a custom function is used to handle the response when the code attempts to load the file.
+This function would either shortcut the code and produces and error or outputs the response - this is heavily dependent on the status code.
+The Fetch API returns an object that will either have a `json` or `text` method which can be called.
+In this case the `json` method was called as the file has a `.json` type.

 # Useful Node Modules

 ## nodemon